JieGroup/GenAI/docs/safety/index.md

 \mathbb{P}\bigl\{ g(X ; \tau) = 1 \mid X \text{ is clean} \bigr\}.
 $$

-To effectively mitigate backdoor attacks on Deep Neural Networks, the newly proposed methodology employs a conformal prediction framework to precisely control the False Positive Rate (FPR).
-By leveraging a decision threshold based on empirical data distribution, this approach remains statistically rigorous without depending on explicit distribution assumptions.
+To effectively mitigate backdoor attacks on Deep Neural Networks, CBD employs a conformal prediction framework to precisely control the False Positive Rate (FPR).
+By leveraging a decision threshold based on empirical data distribution, this approach remains statistically justified without depending on strong distributional assumptions.

 ### Jailbreak Attacks

-Jailbreak attacks represent a form of inference-stage vulnerability in AI models, analogous to backdoor attacks at the training stage.
+Jailbreak attacks represent a form of inference-stage vulnerability in generative AI models, analogous to backdoor attacks at the training stage.
 These attacks manipulate an AI system to bypass its safety constraints, generating unintended or harmful outputs when given crafted prompts.

 **Figure: While backdoor attacks require tampered training data, jailbreak attacks operate during inference and target vulnerabilities in the model's prompt handling. [image source](https://arxiv.org/pdf/2401.09002v2)**